Payment processing best practices: A guide for businesses

 Examine the economics

-Pull recent processor statements and calculate true cost-to-collect: interchange, cross-border premiums, gateway fees, and chargebacks.
-Look for “downgraded” transactions where missing data pushed you into higher interchange tiers.
+Pull recent processor statements and calculate true cost-to-collect, including interchange, cross-border premiums, gateway fees, and chargebacks.
+Monitor closely for “downgraded” transactions where missing data pushed you into higher interchange tiers.

-Check access controls, multi-factor authentication on high-risk actions, and PCI DSS and AML coverage.
+Conduct security checks for access controls, MFA on high-risk actions, and the Payment Card Industry Data Security Standard (PCI DSS) and AML coverage.
 Many finance teams find that one weak vendor integration unnecessarily expands their compliance footprint.

-Pick a handful of transactions and follow them: order, invoice, payment, reconciliation, reporting.
-Where are humans re-entering data?
+Select a handful of transactions and follow them from order and invoice to payment, reconciliation, and reporting.
+Where are humans reentering data?
 Where do approvals bottleneck?

 Benchmark against current methods

 Are you using instant payment methods, such as UPI or SEPA Instant Credit Transfers, where they’d help?
 If not, why?
-Compare your stack to what’s now baseline in your regions.
+Compare your stack to what’s now baseline in the regions you serve.

 Document and prioritize fixes

 Rank the issues you’ve discovered.
-Fee leaks, false declines, and compliance risks deserve immediate action, while user experience (UX) polish can wait.
+Fee leaks, false declines, and compliance risks deserve immediate action, while user experience (UX) adjustments can wait.

 How Stripe Payments can help